 “And that’s it.
 The Jiy House has thousands of rebels that look to it for protection, missions and support, but he only named three we could trust completely.
 He mentioned a few others that could provide limited assistance, depending on what we required, but for most matters he told us to only trust you three.
 And . . .”
 She glanced at Caitria.
 “You know Faelan, don’t you.”

 Lapis felt her heart stop.

-For years she had dreaded that question, had quivered at the thought of a Jiy rebel meeting Faelan through chance and brightly relating to him that the Jiy House had a woman with black hair and purple eyes, just like his—what a coincidence!
+For years she had dreaded that question, had quivered at the thought of a Jiy rebel meeting Faelan through chance and brightly relating to him that a woman at the Jiy House had black hair and purple eyes, just like his—what a coincidence!
 And that they would return to the capital and happily tell her that the Leader of the rebels looked just like her—what a coincidence!

 And the traitor would hear about the conversation and know that a Nicodem survived the slaughter.
 He would search for her, to erase the one who could bring him to justice.

 Giggles and the shuffling of feet accompanied a group of women as they entered the bathing area.
 Typical Jiy merchant types, and no one she knew, but they effectively broke the tense aura that had fallen around the three of them.
 Lapis managed a small smile before rising to retrieve her towel and give herself some time to think of a response.